 If you fail to enroll during the initial enrollment period (and you don’t qualify for a special enrollment period), then you will have to wait to enroll in Medicare during the general enrollment period, which runs from January 1 through March 31 each year.
 Coverage then begins July 1st.

-Medicare Part C provides the option of enrolling in a Medicare Advantage Plan, which are plans offered by private companies and approved by Medicare.
+Medicare Part C, also known as Medicare Advantage, provides an alternative way to get your Medicare Part A and Part B benefits.
+Medicare Advantage Plans are plans offered by private insurance companies approved by Medicare that must offer the same level of coverage as Original Medicare.
 The most common types are Health Maintenance Organizations (HMOs), Preferred Provider Organizations (PPOs) and Private-Fee-for-Service (PFFS) plans.

-Medicare Advantage Plans include coverage for all Part A and B services (except hospice care and some care in qualifying clinical research studies).
-The companies offering the plans agree to follow rules about what care and procedures are covered, but have different out-of-pocket costs and rules about how services are provided.
+Medicare Advantage Plans include coverage for all Part A and B services in one plan (except hospice care and some care in qualifying clinical research studies).
+The private insurance companies offering these plans agree to follow Medicare’s rules about what care and procedures are covered, but have different out-of-pocket costs and rules about how services are provided.
 (For example, a copayment may be required for a doctor’s visit.)
 With a Medicare Advantage Plan, you are still enrolled in Medicare, but you are in a private health insurance plan that may have different restrictions and costs.